Support Page Content

 Guidelines and Application

-Application submission opens March 6 and closes April 10, 2023.
-Grant awardees will be announced in early May.
+Applications for the 2023-2024 grants opened March 6 and closed April 10, 2023.
+Grant awardees will be announced announced in mid-June.

 The maximum award for this grant is $5,000.